genp/cocottributes/README.md

 # cocottributes
 Code use to create COCO Attributes dataset and experiments in the associate ECCV 2016 paper.

+Before using this repository, create a config.py in the top-level directory.
+Use config_example.py as a guide.

+# Requirements:
+Python requirements are listed in requirements.txt.
+To install use:
+> pip install -r requirements.txt

+# Additional requirements include:
+Nginx (example config file in nginx.cong.bak)
+Postgres
+Caffe (for running classification experiements, not needed for annotation server)

-# instructions for starting the server
+# Instructions for starting the server
 sudo service nginx start
 uwsgi --socket 127.0.0.1:8081 -w wsgi:app

-# instructions for starting mturk hits
+# Instructions for starting mturk hits

 manage_hits.py
     '''